 This book investigates the philosophical, empirical, and theoretical bases on which a cognitive neuroscience of consciousness can be founded.
 The research questions reviewed include: Does perception occur without awareness?
 Can the neural bases of perceptual awareness be visualized with brain-imaging methods?
 What do unilateral neglect and extinction tell us about conscious and unconscious processing?
 What is the contribution of brainstem nuclei to conscious states?
 How can we identify mental processes uniquely associated with consciousness?

-In this book José Luis Bermúdez addresses two fundamental problems in the philosophy and psychology of self-consciousness: (1) Can we provide a noncircular account of full-fledged self-conscious thought and language in terms of more fundamental capacities?
-(2) Can we explain how full-fledged self-conscious thought and language can arise in the normal course of human development?
+In this book, José Luis Bermúdez addesses two fundamental problems in the philosophy and psychology of self-consciousness: (1) Can we provide a noncircular account of fully fledged self-conscious thought and language in terms of more fundamental capacities?
+(2) Can we explain how fully fledged self-conscious thought and language can arise in the normal course of human development?
 Bermúdez argues that a paradox (the paradox of self-consciousness) arises from the apparent strict interdependence between self-conscious thought and linguistic self-reference.

 Can there be a science of consciousness?
 This issue has been the focus of three landmark conferences sponsored by the University of Arizona in Tucson.
 The first two conferences and books have become touchstones for the field.
 This volume presents a selection of invited papers from the third conference.
 It showcases recent progress in this maturing field by researchers from philosophy, neuroscience, cognitive psychology, phenomenology, and physics.